matrix-org/synapse/docs/specification.rst

     The ``msgtype`` key outlines the type of message, e.g. text, audio, image, video, etc.
     Whilst not required, the ``body`` key SHOULD be used with every kind of ``msgtype`` as a fallback mechanism when a client cannot render the message.
-For more information on the types of messages which can be sent, see "m.room.message msgtypes".
+For more information on the types of messages which can be sent, see `m.room.message msgtypes`_.

 ``m.room.message.feedback``
   Summary: